vandalton/BertaAndButterflies/DIARY.md

 2. Jan Ruszczyc - [Asembler 6502](https://retronics.eu/?a=item&id=20&l=pl) - how to use 6502 assembler.
 Although Atari 2600 contains 6507 processor, but it is stripped down version of 6502, so the knowledge won't be wasted.

 I almost failed on the first day.
 Contest's rules says at least one commit by the repo author is needed.
 I had a wrong email address in my git configuration, so my previous commits were accounted to the different Github users!
 Fortunately, I noticed it.

+# 2024-03-02 - Day #002

+I spent night reading Batari Basic documentation and "kernels" descriptions here: [https://www.randomterrain.com/atari-2600-memories-batari-basic-commands.html](https://www.randomterrain.com/atari-2600-memories-batari-basic-commands.html)

+It looks like that limitations are everywhere.
+I started to think how to workaround them, for example, how to make a bigger player sprite.